Skip to main content

 • Manufacturing cost calculations for your products - The cost of a product includes materials and subassemblies, which are calculated based on the quantity used and the average cost of the ingredient in stock.
 The other main part of manufacturing cost comes from production operations.

-• Checks the availability of materials for MOs - If creating MOs, you can immediately see whether required materials and subassemblies are available in stock.
+• Checks the availability of materials for MOs - When creating MOs, you can immediately see whether required materials and subassemblies are available in stock.
 If ingredients aren't available, you can create purchase orders (POs) for materials or MOs for subassemblies.

-Examples for product recipes uses
+Examples of product recipe uses

 You receive a sales order (SO) for 1 table and need to start making it.
-Let's say the product recipe for the table includes 1 tabletop, 4 legs, and 8 screws with purchase prices of 100 USD, 20 USD and 0.1 USD, and supply delivery times of 1 day, 2 days and 0.5 days, respectively.
-In the inventory, you have 3 tabletops available, but do not have any legs or screws.
+Let's say the product recipe for the table includes 1 tabletop, 4 legs, and 8 screws with purchase prices of 100 USD, 20 USD, and 0.1 USD, and supply delivery times of 1 day, 2 days, and 0.5 days, respectively.
+In the inventory, you have 3 tabletops available but do not have any legs or screws.

 Note: The ingredients cost of a product is calculated based on the average cost of materials and subassemblies in stock.
 If the In stock quantity for an ingredient is zero, there is no average cost, and the default purchase price of a material or the manufacturing cost of a subassembly is used in calculations.
 For simplicity sake, let's assume the average cost of materials is equal to the purchase price.